 Weight training is popular today with people of all ages, but it is not new.
 Progressive resistance exercise began in southern Italy in about 500 B.C.
 A man named Milo decided to shoulder a small calf and carry it the length of the stadium at Olympia.
 The story goes that he continued carrying it regularly until it was full grown.
 As the animal got heavier, Milo got progressively stronger.

 Understanding the story of Milo is to understand the foundation of all progressive resistance training programs.
-You begin by lifting something that is very manageable and progressively add to it over time.
+You begin by lifting something that is very manageable and gradually add to it over time.

 While lifting barbells and dumbbells is the most common form of this kind of weight training, bodyweight exercises, Pilates, resistance bands, kettlebells, sandbags, and various fitness machines and devices can also be used to provide progressive resistance.
 Even water aerobics, though classified as cardiovascular, is really a form of resistance training.